zeitgeistpm/documentation/docs/learn/betting_strategy.md

 profitable if the liquidity providers have information which gives them an advantage over the traders.

-The other is to gather information from the traders.
+The other motivation is to gather information from the traders.
 This is the exact reversal of the situation above.
 The liquidity providers start off with as good a prediction they can muster (based on whatever they know about the topic), which is then corrected by the informants.
 If the market eventually yields a better